mhyrr/mhyrr.github.com/stuff/words.markdown

   * epaulets - an ornamental shoulder piece worn on uniforms, chiefly by military officers
   * ostinato - a constantly recurring melodic fragment
   * indigent - lacking food, clothing, and other necessities of life because of poverty; needy; poor; impoverished
-  * jamais vu - a disorder of memory characterized by the illusion thatthe familiar is being encountered for the first time
+  * jamais vu - a disorder of memory characterized by the illusion that the familiar is being encountered for the first time
   * chamois - a soft, pliable leather from any of various skins dressed with oil
   * demitasses - a small cup for serving strong black coffee after dinner
   * divagating - to wander; stray